anarcat/terms-benchmarks/README.md

  * URL: if URLs are outlined and clickable
  * text-wrap: if long lines are properly reflowed
  * Scrollback: if there's a scrollback buffer at all

+⁴: mlterm fails the true-color test in Debian but succeeds in F27.

 The true-color test was the following: